getpelican/pelican-plugins/representative_image/Readme.md

 # Summary

-This plugin extracts a representative image (i.e, featured image) from the article's summary or content if not specified in the metadata.
+This plugin extracts a representative image (i.e, featured image) from the summary or content of an article or a page, if not specified in the metadata.

 The plugin also removes any images from the summary after extraction to avoid duplication.

 It allows the flexibility on where and how to display the featured image of an article together with its summary in a template page.
 For example, the article metadata can be displayed in thumbnail format, in which there is a short summary and an image.
 The layout of the summary and the image can be varied for aesthetical purpose.
 It doesn't have to depend on article's content format.

 ## Installation

-This plugin requires BeautifulSoup:
+This plugin requires `BeautifulSoup`:

 ```bash
 pip install beautifulsoup4
 ```

-To enable, add the following to your settings.py:
+To enable, add the following to your `settings.py`:

 ```python
 PLUGIN_PATH = 'path/to/pelican-plugins'